mevensson/conways-game-of-life-refactoring/README.md

 It is written in such a way that it really needs some refactoring.
 Feature by feature has been added without ever improving on the existing code base.
 Real world bad practice&trade;.

 Luckily this project has a quite good test suite of jUnit 4 tests.
-Further, the test cases do test the GameOfLife program as a whole, so the internal design of the production code is not locked down by the test cases.
-This happens to be very handy when the production code is a major mess.
+Further, the test cases do test the GameOfLife program as a whole, so the internal design of the production code is not locked down by the test cases - very convenient when the production code is a major mess.

 ## Using the code